-Before submitting the Science Goals, you should carefully review all the information.
-This will be identical to what you submitted in Phase 1 and will usually not require any editing, unless the Phase 1 project submitted
+Before submitting the Phase 2 Science Goals, you should carefully review all the information.
+This will be identical to what you submitted in Phase 1 and will usually not require any editing, unless the Phase 1 project

-1Using the All my projects option also shows you projects for which you are co-I or co-PI, however you can follow the workflow described in this document and submit SBs only for projects where you are the PI.
+1Using the All my projects option also shows you projects for which you are co-I or co-PI, however you can follow the workflow described in this document and submit SBs only for projects where you are the PI or Phase 2 delegee.